Table of Contents

 Maintenance of Certification (MOC)

 Maintenance of Certification (MOC) is an opportunity developed by the ISCD to streamline the requirements of recertification, tracking continuing education credits earned toward recertification and providing online education programs to meet the continuing education requirements of recertification.
 MOC is now a benefit for ISCD Members and requires no additional fees, but also is available to non-members who choose to enroll annually in the MOC program.
-Staying current with the MOC program will eliminate the recertification fee required when your certification expires.

-On your next recertification, you will complete a recertification application and submit with payment (fees vary depending on member/non-member status and type of certification).
-Once approved, your recertification period will be for 5 years.
 If you maintain your membership or MOC annually and earn the 35 hours of continuing education required over 5 years there would be no additional fee to maintain your certification and it would automatically recertify for another 5 year period.

 You will automatically be enrolled in the MOC program if you: